DarDarDoor/Wineorc/README.md

 # Wineorc

-It's not vl1
+Copyright is held by Me ; Read all the license if ur messing with this

-May God Bless You.
+(TO a Certain person : It's not vl1

-(Copyright is held by Me ; Read all the license if ur messing with this)
+May God Bless You.)